radiantlogic-v8/documentation-new/documentation/data-analysis-guide/03-using-identity-data-analysis-command-line-tool.md

 4. Select the CSV file and click Import.

-5. From the File Origin drop-down menu, select “650001:Unicode (UTF8)” or other lan-guage character identifier).
+5. From the File Origin drop-down menu, select “650001:Unicode (UTF8)” or other language character identifier).

 6. From the Delimiter drop-down menu, select Comma.